Bodycam video shows head of Colombia’s soccer federation, son getting arrested after Copa America chaos - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 After the arrest, 7News caught up with the father and son as they were being released.

-Jesurún denied the allegations, claiming that he didn’t push anyone and was defending himself.
+“I pushed no one; I defended myself, but watch the video, watch the video.
+But look, we had access,” he said in Spanish.

-“I pushed no one.
-I defended myself.
-Watch the video, watch the video.
-But look, we had access,” said a defiant Jesurún as he walked out of jail.
+Jesurún then showed 7News cameras a lanyard with a photo ID and a red sign that reads “All Access.”

-However, their special access passes did not matter to officers who ended up cuffing them and taking them to jail.
+However, their special passes did not matter to officers, who have the Jesurúns access to lockup.

 Copyright 2024 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.